 VA Education Benefits

-RMSP’s Professional Intensive program is approved for Post-9/11 GI Bill® benefits.
+RMSP’s Professional Intensive program is approved for VA education benefits.
 We have had many students use VA benefits to pay for their education at RMSP, whether they were a veteran themselves or were using a family member's VA benefits.
-Read more here.
+Read more about VA benefits here.

 RMSP High School Scholarships

 Every year, RMSP awards five $5,000 scholarships to graduating high school seniors who display academic excellence and a desire to build a photography career.
-To apply, follow the steps listed here and email Bob McGowan at email@example.com.
+To apply, follow the steps listed on our scholarship page and email Bob McGowan at email@example.com.

 Source your own scholarships